 Tales of Moldy Paper Drywall

 I spent several months outside New Orleans working for the St. Bernard Project and rebuilding homes destroyed by Hurricane Katrina.
-I saw plenty of mold in that time - in both gutted homes and homes that were flooded during reconstruction.
+I saw plenty of mold in that time -- in gutted homes as well as those flooded during reconstruction.
 It also appeared on both white and green drywall.
-The green boards are paper-faced gypsum board treated with mold-resistant material.
-They are clearly not mold-proof, however, as I witnessed in St. Bernard Parish.
-Granted, these were not normal conditions, but they certainly brought home the fact that mold-resistant "greenboard" still has plenty of tasty paper for mold to eat.
+The green boards are paper-faced gypsum board treated with mold-resistant material; they are clearly not mold-proof, however, as I witnessed.
+Granted, conditions were not normal, but they certainly brought home the fact that mold-resistant "greenboard" still has plenty of tasty paper for mold to eat.
 It's just masked with chemicals to repel the mold.

 What is Paperless Drywall?

-As an alternative, paperless drywall has fiberglass facing on the gypsum sheets.
-It also is not guaranteed to be 100-percent mold-proof, but it at least eliminates a major potential food source for mold spores.
+By contrast, paperless drywall has fiberglass facing on the gypsum sheets.
+It also is not guaranteed to be 100-percent mold-proof, but at least eliminates a major potential food source for mold spores.

 Fiberglass is a skin and lung irritant.
 The fiberglass dust raised by cutting paperless drywall can be more irritating than standard drywall dust.
 Some people suggest this makes it as dangerous as the mold it aims to prevent.
 However, fiberglass irritation is not a long-term health hazard, just a temporary nuisance.
 Moreover, it can easily be avoided with simple safety gear: long sleeves, masks, glasses and gloves.